 We continue to build our understanding of the extent to which consumers substitute Gold for Green.
-Currently the data suggests there is a relatively small substitution effect depending on the price differential, but it appears Gold is taking more share from other fruits than it is from Green kiwifruit.
-There is demand for Green and sufficient Green is required to maintain a balanced portfolio for our customers and maintain our category leadership position.
+Currently the data suggests there is a relatively small substitution effect depending on the price differential.
+It appears Gold takes more market share from other fruits than from Green kiwifruit.
+There is demand for Green and sufficient Green is required to maintain a balanced portfolio for our customers and maintain a balanced portfolio for our customers as well as our category leadership.
 Most of the competitive kiwifruit grown outside of New Zealand is still Green and for the most part of an inferior quality and sold at a cheaper price point.
 This creates challenges in attracting new consumers to Zespri's premium Green.

-GREEN VOLUME VS PER TE AND PER HECTARE RETURNS
+GREEN VOLUME VS RETURNS

-On the supply side, Green has seen high yield volatility over recent seasons as illustrated in the chart above.
+On the supply side, Green has seen high volume volatility over recent seasons as illustrated in the chart above.